Museum on the Move FAQ

-There has been extensive input and consultation from the Aboriginal community in the form of a 24-person panel, including representatives of Treaty 6 on whose traditional land the museum is situated, who came together shortly after the new museum project was announced.
-The panel includes a diversity of representatives from Alberta's Aboriginal community.
-Outside the scope of the new museum project, the Royal Alberta Museum consults with the Aboriginal community on an ongoing basis about many different matters.
+There has been extensive input and consultation, including a 24-person indigenous advisory panel.
+The panel includes representatives of Treaty 6 on whose traditional land the museum is situated, who came together shortly after the new museum project was announced.
+Outside the scope of the new museum project, the Royal Alberta Museum consults with indigenous peoples on an ongoing basis about many different matters.

 The museum has outgrown the Glenora site.
-The new location will be about twice the size of the existing building and will provide direct access to the LRT and major bus routes.
+The new location will be about twice the size of the former museum and will provide direct access to the LRT and major bus routes.

 There will be a large number of objects that must be pulled from the current exhibitions.
 This task must be completed using machinery and a number of workers on scene.
 With the galleries essentially becoming a construction zone, this poses a number of safety risks at any given time.
 When it comes to visitor experience, the fact is that once many of the dioramas have been moved there won't be much of anything to see.

-While the museum is physically closed, behind the scenes museum staff are busy working with collections and doing research to bring you fascinating and intriguing stories about Alberta's heritage.
-Our presence will very much remain in the community and across Alberta.
-We will continue to share our stories and treasures through online webpages and social media activity.
-Stay tuned for more details!
+While the museum is physically closed, behind-the-scenes museum staff are busy working with collections and doing research to continue to bring you fascinating and intriguing stories about Alberta's heritage.
+Our presence remains strong in the community and across Alberta.
+We are also sharing our stories and treasures online.

-Construction of the new building is expected to be completed later this year.
-Initially, the intent is to move only the artifacts that are going on display at the new museum.
+The first priority is to move artifacts that are going on display at the new museum.
 This will be done primarily by our own museum staff and specialized movers.
-The main office move will happen late 2017.
-The main collection move will happen 2018 and 2019.
-Moving services will be acquired through a competitive bid process so please register with Alberta Purchasing Connection.
+Moving services will be acquired through a competitive bid process.
+If interested, please register with Alberta Purchasing Connection.

-Generally, Front of House jobs for the new museum (admissions, cashiers, café, gift shop, education, public programming, interpreters) will not be filled until Summer/Fall 2017.
-Available opportunities will be posted on the Government of Alberta website.
-To apply for a job, click on the "e;apply now"e; button and follow the directions.
+Front-of-House jobs for the new museum (admissions, cashiers, café, gift shop, education, public programming, interpreters) will not be filled until Summer/Fall 2017.
+Available opportunities will be posted on the Government of Alberta website: www.jobs.alberta.ca.
+To apply for a job, click on the "apply now" button and follow the directions.
 All applications go directly to Human Resources.
 Do not send your resume directly to the museum.
 We are unable to screen or forward your application.